Headless CMS

 }

-This is a simple fetch function to get the total number of pages, posts, custom posts ,users, etc you have on your WP site.
-The return information is an array with the name and total amount side by side.
-If you want to exclude any item from sitemap you can add in the exclueItems
+This is a simple fetch function that retrieves the total number of pages, posts, custom posts, users, etc., on your WordPress site.
+The returned data is an array containing the name and total count of each item.
+If you want to exclude any item from the sitemap, you can add it to the excludeItems array.
+For example, I have excluded users.

 import { frontendUrl, sitemapPerPage } from "./variables";